Bottega Veneta 26SS RTW

 In Conversation with The Row

-The shared monochrome palette, the reliance on material presence, the refusal of ornament—all echo a familiar minimalist language.
+The monochrome palette, the reliance on material presence, the restraint around ornament — these are familiar minimalist territory.

 Bottega Veneta 26SS Look 33